MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Accessing and viewing the Governance log
   - Accessing and viewing the Manage snapshot reports page

-- App/instance admin: Has permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific app or instance of an app selected here.
-For example, if you give a user admin permission to your Box European instance, the admin will be able to see only data that relates to this app instance, whether it's files, activities, policies or alerts, as follows:
+- **App/instance admin:** Has permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific app or instance of an app selected.
+For example, you give a user admin permission to your Box European instance.
+The admin will see only data that relates to the Box European instance, whether it's files, activities, policies, or alerts, as follows:

-  - Activities page - only activities regarding the specific app
+  - Activities page - only activities about the specific app
   - Alerts - only alerts relating to the specific app
   - Policies - can view all policies and can edit or create only policies that deal exclusively with the app/instance
   - Account - only accounts for the specific app/instance